One of our clients contacted us with a question about an injury. Is this a recordable injury? Here is the scenario:

 The only one that looks like might apply is the needlesticks and sharps injuries.
 A look at 29 CFR 1904.8(a) reveals that for it to be a needlestick or sharp case the object must be"

-"contaminated with another persons blood or potentially infectious material."
+"contaminated with another persons blood or other potentially infectious material."

 So this special case does not apply.